sailingthroughemotion/sailingthroughemotion.github.io/undergraduate21.md

 ### Freshman year is the crown year of portfolio-building, and it was no different for me, starting August 2021.
 I got the chance to get my first real taste of actionable graphic design.

 ## Post-Soviet Heart
-This was a digital collage for an asssignment converying deep and shallow space.
+This was a digital collage for an asssignment conveying deep and shallow space.
 Largely abstract and emotional, both parts of these echo the messy, conflicting feelings between my nationality and my sexuality.

 ![Composite](https://i.imgur.com/KFa4rqo.jpg)